 Unfortunately, five of the 12 weren’t going to the Galapagos, so on the next leg (Cuzco, Peru) they were put into another group.
 At that point, seven new folks joined us.
 The Amazon was an “add on” and these 7 opted not to take that part of the journey.
 Since the original group had shared so much, and we were a bit “trepidatious” about the ability of these new folks to blend in, it took some time for all of us to bond, but in the end we did, beautifully.

 After the Amazon, we spent some time in Lima again (we had left half our luggage there, since space was limited on the jungle leg.)
 The Peruvian people are very industrious.
 Lima has it all…very posh neighborhoods, all the way to shantytowns, where the people establish their own “neighborhoods” from nothing, actually wasteland.
 We visited one that is 2 years old.
 They had just gotten electricity.
-We brought them chickens to use in their community kitchen.
+We bought them chickens to use in their community kitchen from an amazing market.
 Unemployed residents pay 30 cents for one meal a day.
 Amazingly enough they are happy, since they have hope.
 The day we visited, they were having an election.
 The voting booth was a blue tarp hung in one corner of the community kitchen.
 We met the broadly smiling outgoing “mayor.”

 We had meals in private homes, both in Peru and Ecuador.
 In Peru, we got to eat their delicacy, guinea pig.
 They raise them in their kitchens, and then eat them.
 In Ecuador, we couldn’t communicate at all with our hostess, but she had a beautiful voice, so she would sing a song, and we would sing a song.
 Very congenial.
 Another thing OAT made sure we experienced were schools in each of the communities we visited.
 It had been suggested we bring supplies to donate.
 They were so grateful for these gifts.